13 most overrated tourist traps in Ireland

 Carlingford was a favourite with C.S.
 Lewis, of Narnia fame who grew up here.
 Lewis said, “That part of Rostrevor which overlooks Carlingford Lough is my idea of Narnia.”

-Iconic Irish Statues
+Iconic Irish Statues to see

 Molly Malone Dublin